 - Eat more fruits and vegetables to boost your circulation and keep bloating to a minimum.

-- Drink more water to help flush toxins that may be latching onto water in your body.
+- Drink more water to help flush toxins that may be latching onto the water in your body.
 Though it sounds contradictory, it’s one of the best ways to feel better.

 - Eat more Protein to combat bloat.
 Numerous studies have suggested that too little protein is a leading cause of water retention.
 You should be consuming adequate protein anyway.